 - Exempt An exempt employee is not covered under the minimum pay and overtime provisions of the Fair Labor Standards Act.
-An exempt employee is paid a predetermined amount each pay period, based on the duties performed, rather than the hours worked.
+In order for an exemption to apply, an employee's specific job duties and salary must meet all the requirements of the Department of Labor's regulations.
+An exempt employee is paid on a salary basis, pre-determined amount each pay period, based on the duties performed, rather than the hours worked.
 An exempt employee does not earn overtime for time worked in excess of forty (40) hours per week.
+Pay adjustments are not made for an exempt employee working longer or shorter work days.
 In circumstances where excessive time is being worked, an employee may be granted time off at a later date, as approved by their pastor or employer.
+Time off under these circumstances should never be expected on hour for hour basis.
 Additional time off should only be granted in recognition of an extraordinary commitment of time. - Non-Exempt A non-exempt employee is covered under the minimum pay and overtime provisions of the Fair Labor Standards Act.
 A non-exempt employee is entitled to overtime pay at a rate of one and one half (1-1/2) times their regular pay rate for each hour over 40 hours of actual work, excluding a lunch break and non-worked time, in a given work week.
-Compensatory time off may be allowed for a non-exempt employee working in excess of the regular schedule work week but less than a 40 hour work week.
+Paid leave time (sick days, vacation days, holy days, holidays and personal days) hours are not included in calculating overtime hours in a workweek.
+Non-exempt employees must be paid for all hours worked, and they cannot "volunteer" to do their job off the clock.
 Any hours above the regular schedule work week must be approved by the pastor or employer as well as approval of any time taken for compensatory hours accumulated.
+Non-exempt employee participation in work related travel will be limited and must be pre-approved by the Pastor or employer.
+Positions typically non-exempt are administrative assistants, bookkeepers, custodians, groundkeepers, secretaries, receptionists and other administrative clerical positions; however this is not an all-inclusive list of non-exempt positions.